-A significant amount of government information is created, received, stored and sent is in electronic form, such as email messages and their attachments,
+Government information is created, received, stored and sent primarily in electronic form.

-Even formal documents such as tax returns, licence and permit applications and other documents lodged with agencies, generally originate in electronic format.
+Formal documents such as tax returns, licence and permit applications and other documents lodged with agencies generally originate in electronic format.

-Digital information and records are at high risk of degrading or being irretrievably lost within seven (7) years from creation, due to constantly changing technology.
+Digital information is at high risk of being lost due to constantly changing technology.

 - court decisions and

 Digital records also document Government's achievements and constitutes our future history and heritage.

 What is information and what are records?

 Information is codified knowledge, which is transferred and stored by means of:

 - publications and databases

 - sound and video recordings.